farm/corda-docs/content/en/docs/corda-os/4.6/business-network-membership.md

 3. Add both dependencies in your **Cordform** - `deployNodes` - task.

-You have installed the business network membership extension.
+You have installed the Business Network membership extension.

 ## Create a business network